Gobinda17/CapstoneChronos/README.md

 ### 7. Real-time Notifications

-- When a job starts, completes, or fails, you'll see a notification
+- When a job starts, completes, or fails, real-time events are received via SSE (`job_update`) and stored as persisted notifications (`notification`).
+- View and manage notifications at `/notifications`:
+  - Filter: `All` or `Unread` (server-side), type filters (client-side)
+  - Actions: `Mark as read`, `Mark all read`, `Delete one`, `Clear all`
-- Notifications appear in the top-right corner
+- Notifications persist in MongoDB and survive reloads/logouts.
-- Click the bell icon to view notification history
-- SSE connection status is shown in the header
+- SSE connection status is visible in the UI; ensure cookies are sent with `withCredentials` if your frontend/backends are on different origins.

 ### 8. Monitoring with Bull Board